jbeck018/howlerops/legal/TERMS_OF_SERVICE.md

 ### 5.1 Our Intellectual Property

-SQL Studio owns all rights, title, and interest in:
+Howlerops owns all rights, title, and interest in:
 - The Services and underlying technology
 - Our trademarks, logos, and brand elements
 - Documentation and content we create